civicdata/civicdata.github.io/_posts/2018-02-17-Feed-Louisville.md

 Black Lives Matter Louisville/Stand Up Sunday
 Play Cousins Collective

-We have two locations for this event: LCCC and Humana.
-Please note in your RSVP which location you will be attending.

-*If you attend the LCCC location, please plan on bringing a covered dish, a brown bag lunch or funds for take out, as we will be donating the funds usually reserved for catering and swag to organizations in the community that address food insecurity.
+*If you attend the event please plan on bringing a covered dish, a brown bag lunch or funds for take out, as we will be donating the funds usually reserved for catering and swag to organizations in the community that address food insecurity.
 Threads for food are in the Discussion part of the event on Facebook.*

-*We will be providing child care at the LCCC location.
+*We will be providing child care at the event.
 Please fill out the information [__here__](https://docs.google.com/forms/d/e/1FAIpQLSduH0Ky0ZJDDPEHR4zjccMgGVEysx5ayX6pYfPqdmYAJTUPzA/viewform) so we can arrange to provide activities and care for your children during our event.*